 From the end of the dock, you’ll likely also see huge tarpon swimming around and jumping out of the water.
 And maybe even some lobsters, stingrays, and nurse sharks too.
 This area is known as a marine life haven!

-The reserve allows for hotel guests and visitors to admire these magical little sea creatures (for free!), while keeping the herd out of harm’s way; every year, millions of seahorses are removed from the oceans, dried, and used to make traditional medicines.
+The reserve allows hotel guests and visitors to admire these magical little sea creatures (for free!), while keeping the herd out of harm’s way; every year, millions of seahorses are removed from the oceans, dried, and used to make traditional medicines.

 10. Sample the Best Eats on the Island